magento/devdocs/src/guides/v2.4/test/integration/annotations/magento-data-fixture.md

 [`dev/tests/integration/testsuite/Magento/Cms/Controller/PageTest.php`][] demonstrates an example of the `testCreatePageWithSameModuleName()` test method that uses data from the `cmsPageWithSystemRouteFixture()` data fixture.

-### Parametrized Fixture class
+### Parameterized Fixture class

 {:.bs-callout-info}
-Parametrized Fixtures currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.5.5.
+Parameterized Fixtures currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.5.5.

-Define the fixture in a separate Parametrized Fixture class when you think it could be reused in different test cases.
+Define the fixture in a separate Parameterized Fixture class when you think it could be reused in different test cases.
 Fixture class can be provided with a data provider for additional parameters and customizations.

 There are two types of data providers: